winkm89/teachPress/readme.txt

 It's **strongly** recommended to save your teachPress database tables before upgrading!

 == Changelog ==
+= 5.0.11 - (17.06.2015) =
+* Bugfix: Fixed a bug which prevent the visibility of some teachpress setting tabs
+* Bugfix: Fixed a bug which prevent the selection of sub courses in the course overview
+* Bugfix: [tpsingle]: Missing CSS declaration

 = 5.0.10 - (06.06.2015) =
 * New: Support for HTML text formatting elements (b, i, u, s, sub, sup, em, small, del) in publication titles added
 * Changed: Spanish language files updated (Thanks to Alfonso Montejo Ráez)